hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_conducting_7b773780-4236-41e8-b737-cda780c9c1a3-0_2.content.md

 ## The Gas Giant Planet

 The wallpaper showcases the team of Ainautes and their AI companions conducting experiments on the surface of a massive, gas giant planet.
 Gas giants are planets that are primarily composed of hydrogen and helium, with no solid surface.
-They are some of the largest planets in the solar system and are fascinating objects to study.
+They are some of the largest planets in the solar system and are Fas<wbr>ci<wbr>na<wbr>ting objects to study.

 ## The Experiment